 Signs of constipation in babies

 You may be concerned because your baby appears to be in pain when passing stools.
-Your baby’s poo may also be hard or large, and is difficult to pass.
+Your baby’s poo may also be hard or large and difficult to pass.
 Plus, your baby may also be straining during a poo.

 What causes constipation in babies?